diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 **Technology Evaluation**
 The process of researching and assessing new technologies, tools, and frameworks to determine if they fit architectural needs and can improve systems.
 Part of architect responsibility.

+**Tupi Lang**
+A programming language designed for specific computational needs, focusing on simplicity and performance for targeted use cases.

+**TypeScript**
+A strongly typed superset of JavaScript that compiles to plain JavaScript, adding static type checking and modern language features for building robust web applications.

 ## U

 **Unleash**
 An open-source feature flag management platform providing feature toggle capabilities and gradual rollouts.

+## V

+**V Language**
+A simple, fast, and safe compiled programming language for developing maintainable software with a focus on simplicity and performance.

 ## W